faker-js/faker/README.md

 ## Documentation

-faker.js is currently in the process of migrating its documentation to Vitepress (the successor of Vuepress).
+Faker is currently in the process of migrating its documentation to Vitepress (the successor of Vuepress).

 **Developing the docs**

 ```shell
 npm run docs:dev
 ```

 **Building and serving the docs statically**

 ```shell
 npm run docs:build # Output docs to /dist
 npm run docs:serve # Serve docs from /dist